 - Consistently emit a strong odour;

-- Continually chat or commentate through every class, check their phone, leave it on;
+- Chat or commentate through every class, check their phone, leave it on;

 - Take dangerous risks that may eventuate in them hurting themselves or others;

-- Find it difficult to be respectful; for example, turning up week after week without having paid.
+- Find it difficult to be respectful; for example, turning up week after week late or without having paid for a session.